dataset-ninja/od-weapon-detection-pistol-detection/ABSTRACT.md

-Authors introduce **OD-WeaponDetection: Knife Detection** dataset, a collection of 2078 images designed for object detection, specifically focused on the presence of at least one *knife*.
+Authors introduce **OD-WeaponDetection: Pistol Detection** dataset, a collection of 3000 images designed for object detection, specifically focused on the presence of at least one *pistol*.
 These images were sourced from the internet, including frames extracted from YouTube videos and surveillance footage.
-The dataset encompasses a wide variety of cold steel weapons, differing in types, shapes, colors, sizes, and materials.
-It accounts for knives positioned at various distances from the camera, some partially occluded by hands, and objects that mimic the handling of knives.
+The dataset encompasses a wide variety of pistol weapons, differing in types, shapes, colors, sizes, and materials.
+It accounts for knives positioned at various distances from the camera, some partially occluded by hands, and objects that mimic the handling of pistol.
 The dataset offers a diverse range of indoor and outdoor scenarios, and additional details about this image dataset and experiment results can be found in the related publication.
-The OD-WeaponDetection: Knife Detection dataset is a part of **Weapon Detection Open Data**.
+The OD-WeaponDetection: Pistol Detection dataset is a part of **Weapon Detection Open Data**.

 ## More about Weapon Detection Open Data